maddie35/TakeHome/Phase1Audit.md

 **Fix:** rewrite the intro along the lines of "This guide walks you through setting up and using Claude's connector integrations to enhance your workflow," and drop the list unless user data supports keeping it — in which case apply it everywhere.

-### Ordered lists are used for non-sequential content
+### i.
+Ordered lists are used for non-sequential content

 Numbered lists appear where unordered lists are appropriate, for example under Desktop extensions > Enterprise deployment.